-- A. Appraisal Unit: The unit of measure used to establish the relative weighted value of critical and non-critical performance elements. - B. Appraisal Period: The official appraisal period for which a performance plan must be prepared, during which performance must be monitored, and for which a rating of record must be prepared is October 1 through September 30of each year.
+- A. Appraisal Period: The official appraisal period for which a performance plan must be prepared, during which performance must be monitored, and for which a rating of record must be prepared is October 1 through September 30 of each year.
 The minimum performance appraisal period is ninety (90) days.
-If an employee has not served at least ninety (90) days at September 30, the rating official may extend the appraisal period accordingly. - C. Critical Element: A work assignment or responsibility of such importance that unacceptable performance on the element would result in a determination that an employee's overall performance is unacceptable.
-Such elements must be used to measure performance only at the individual level. - D. Element Rating: The level of performance assigned to the employee's performance for an individual performance element as measured by a comparison of accomplishments to the performance standards established forthat element. - E. Employee Performance File (EPF): A folder containing an employee's ratings of record and the associated performance plans for the most recent four years. - F. Inability to Rate an Employee: When a rating of record cannot be prepared at the time specified, the appraisal period will be extended, such as, when the employee has not met the 90-day minimum rating period at the end of the appraisal period.
-Once the conditions necessary to complete a rating of record have been met, a rating of record will be completed as soon as practicable. - G. Minimum Period: The minimum 90-day period of performance that must be completed before a performance rating may be prepared.
+If an employee has not served at least ninety (90) days at September 30, the rating official may extend the appraisal period accordingly. - B. Critical Element: A work assignment or responsibility of such importance that unacceptable performance on the element would result in a determination that an employee's overall performance is unacceptable.
+Such elements must be used to measure performance only at the individual level. - C. Element Rating: The level of performance assigned to a specific performance element, as measured by a comparison of accomplishments to the performance standards established for that element.
+The two possible element ratings are Fully Successful and Does Not Meet Fully Successful. - D. Employee Performance File (EPF): A folder containing an employee's ratings of record and the associated performance plans for the most recent four years. - E. Inability to Rate an Employee: When a rating of record cannot be prepared at the time specified, the appraisal period will be extended, such as, when the employee has not met the 90-day minimum rating period at the end of the appraisal period.
+Once the conditions necessary to complete a rating of record have been met, a rating of record will be completed as soon as practicable. - F. Minimum Appraisal Period: The minimum 90-day period of performance that must be completed before a performance rating may be prepared.

-- H. Performance: The accomplishment of work assignments or responsibilities. - I. Performance Plan: All of the written or otherwise recorded, performance elements that set forth expected performance.
-A plan must include all elements, critical and non-critical elements if used, and their performance standards. - J. Performance Standard: The management-approved expression of the performance threshold(s), requirement(s), or expectation(s) that must be met to be appraised at a particular level of performance.
-A performance standard may include, but is not limited to, quality, quantity, cost-efficiency, timeliness, and manner of performance. - K. Progress Review: Communicating with the employee about performance compared to the performance standards for critical and non-critical elements. - L. Rating Official: A representative of management, generally the employee's immediate supervisor, who establishes the employee's performance plan; provides the progress review; prepares an interim appraisal, as applicable; and prepares the final rating of record. - M. Rating of Record: The performance rating prepared at the end of an appraisal period for performance of assigned duties over the applicable period and the assignment of a summary rating. - N. Reviewing official: A representative of management, generally the employee's second-level supervisor, who reviews and approves the performance plan; interim appraisal, as applicable; and rating of record. - O. Unacceptable Performance: An employee's performance that fails to meet established performance standards in one or more critical elements of such employee's position.
+- G. Performance: The accomplishment of work assignments or responsibilities as described in an employee's performance plan. - 8.
+Performance Plan: The written document, or approved electronic alternative, that communicates to the employee what is expected of the position.
+A plan must include all elements, and their respective performance standards and measures on which the employee will be evaluated. - 9.
+Performance Standard: The management-approved expression of the performance threshold(s), requirement(s), or expectation(s) that must be met to be appraised at a particular level of performance.
+A performance standard may include, but is not limited to, quality, quantity, cost-efficiency, timeliness, and manner of performance. - 10.
+Progress Review: Quarterly review assessing progress toward the standards and measures in the employee's performance plans; clarifying existing expectations, as necessary; and discussing potential concerns about meeting expectations or any obstacles hindering the employee's capacity to meet the expectations, and how they'll be handled. - 11.
+Rating Official: A representative of management, generally the employee's immediate supervisor, who establishes the employee's performance plan; provides the progress review; prepares an interim appraisal, as applicable; and prepares the final rating of record. - 12.
+Rating of Record.
+The formal evaluation and summary rating of an employee's performance as compared to the elements and standards for performance over the entire appraisal period. - 13.
+Reviewing official: A representative of management, generally the employee's second-level supervisor, who reviews and approves the performance plan; interim appraisal, as applicable; and rating of record. - 14.
+Unacceptable Performance: An employee's performance that fails to meet established performance standards in one or more critical elements of such employee's position.